 - Multiple automatic grounds may apply at once

 Many people only discover these protections after assuming they "haven't worked there long enough".
-In automatic unfair dismissal, length of service is irrelevant.
+For automatic unfair dismissal, length of service does not matter.

 The Complete List of Automatic Unfair Dismissal Grounds